fvdpol/MM-ExportITunesLibraryXml/README.md

 | Directory | The directory where the iTunes Music Library XML file will be stored. <br> If blank/empty this will be initialised to the default location.
 On Windows 10 this is typically the `%APPDATA%\MediaMonkey` directory. |

+Note: Serato expects the xml file to be available in the original location where iTunes stores the file, which is typically in `C: \Users\{user}\Music\iTunes`

 ## Nested playlists, Folders and Traktor